thehatclub/anime-archive/README.md

 3. Start the development server: `npm start`

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Anime Archive, please read our [Contribution Guidelines](./CONTRIBUTING.md) for detailed information on how to get started.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.